 Germination can also be referred to as “seed popping” or “Blooming”.
 But the technical term for this part of the growing process is germination.
 Keep reading to learn how to germinate cannabis seeds.

 Below is the entire process for germinating your cannabis seeds.
 It is important to follow these instructions and implement these tips to have a successful growing season.

 Tip #1: Only Use High Quality Cannabis Seeds

 One of the most important things for having a successful grow is to only use high quality cannabis seeds.
 There are thousands of online cannabis seed banks but there are only a handful of seeds banks that we recommend.
-We highly recommend reading our ILGM Reviews, BC Seed Bank Review, and Pacific Seed Bank review as these are the seed banks we highly recommend.
+We highly recommend reading our ILGM Reviews, Seedsman Review, and WeedSeedsExpress review as these are the seed banks we highly recommend.
 All three of these seed banks have years of experience providing customers with high quality cannabis seeds and have been personally tested by our team.